How to Apply

 Doctor of Optometry

 The regular application period for students entering with or without a bachelor’s degree begins on July 1 and ends on January 15.
 Interviewing begins in October and continues through April.
 We follow a rolling admissions process, and the selection process is usually completed by the end of May.
-A new class begins each fall.

 To apply for admission to the Doctor of Optometry program, submit your OptomCAS application between July 1 and January 15.